-This is the time table of the general research seminar in language technology for the fall 2021.
-Presentations will be given primarily by doctoral students but also other researchers in language technology including external guests Because of the current situation we will organize the seminars as on-line meetings via zoom.
-The link to the zoom session will be send together with announcement of each talk.
+This is the time table of the general research seminar in language technology for the spring 2022.
+Presentations will be given primarily by doctoral students but also other researchers in language technology including external guests We will alternate between online seminars (on zoom) and in-person seminars at the University of Helsinki.
+The latter may be broadcasted as well to make it possible to follow on-line.
+Details will be announced for each individual talk.
 Please, register to our mailing list below.

 Place and Time:

 Thursdays 14:15 – 15:45 (Metsätalo, room 12)

 Please subscribe to our e-mail list lt-research by sending a message to firstname.lastname@example.org with the following text in the body of your e-mail:

 subscribe lt-research email@example.com

 - September 15: Mikko Kurimo, Aalto University

 - Title: Developing ASR systems and resources for low-resourced languages [video]